-Bifrost Cable System is new trans-pacific cable system connecting Singapore, Indonesia, the Philippines, Guam and the west coast of the United States, spanning over 15,000km via Indonesia through the Java Sea and Celebes Sea.
+Bifrost Cable System is new trans-pacific cable system connecting Singapore, Indonesia, the Philippines, the United State (Guam, Gorover Beach, Winema) and Mexico, with its main trunk linking Singapore to the United States over 16,460 km via Indonesia through the Java Sea and Celebes Sea.

-Bifrost consortium comprises Facebook, PT.
+Bifrost consortium comprises Meta (Facebook), PT.
 Telekomunikasi Indonesia International (Telin), and Keppel Telecommunications & Transportation Limited (Keppel T&T).

 Palau Cable 2 (PC2) is a subsea cable of approximately 110km to connect the Palau Repblic with a large-capacity submarine optical cable that connects Southeast Asia and the U.S. mainland (Echo subsea cable system).